 Therefore, the given in any strategic business plan is that things are going to change.
 The plan must be plastic to survive such disruptions.
 Just because you know they’re coming, though, doesn’t mean you know what they are or when they’ll occur.

 Business agility then is an organizational method to help businesses adapt quickly to market changes.
 That means external changes, but also internal changes.
-If a business is set up to respond rapidly and with flexibility to customer demands, then they are more likely to live another day to serve and keep those customers.
+If a business is set up to respond rapidly and with the flexibility to customer demands, then they are more likely to live another day to serve and keep those customers.

 Origins of Business Agility

 The history of business agility as a concept begins with software development.
 It is part of the agile framework that was a means to address the problems of changing requirements and uncertain outcomes because of the complexity of the technological project.
-The complexity of systems also lent themselves to a fast-changing environment.
+The complexity of systems also lent itself to a fast-changing environment.

 Some of the ideas that find themselves in business agility came from the study of complexity science and the notion of complex adaptive systems, where a perfect understanding of parts of the process doesn’t translate into a perfect understanding of the whole system’s behavior.